Study Abroad in Italy

 Remember that your main job while abroad is to study!
 Will courses be taught in English or Italian?
 Who will be your classmates?
 How will credits transfer?

-The General Studies program is designed specifically for Americans studying abroad in Italy with courses taught in English, Italian and even a mix of the two (i-courses).
+The General Studies program is designed specifically for Americans build their own semester while studying abroad in Italy with courses taught in English or Italian.
 Umbra is an accredited institution through its affiliation with its US university partners.
 Our grade reports are given on transcripts that follow the American system of higher education, so credits earned abroad are easily transferred to your home institution.
 Our students come from over 50 different United States colleges and universities, as well as Perugia’s local Italian university.
 Don’t discount the significance of meeting fellow Americans who come from other universities across the country!

 If you have a background in Italian and want to study with local international and Italian classmates, look into the Umbra Institute’s Direct Enrollment options at two Italian universities, the Università per Stranieri di Perugia and the Università di Perugia.
 U.S. universities often develop exchange programs with foreign universities for this purpose and will have an established transfer process for credits earned while abroad.